Does My Child Need Pediatric Counseling?

 Have you noticed that your child seems more withdrawn lately, struggles to connect with other children, or simply doesn't seem like him or herself?
 If so they may benefit from pediatric counseling.

 When people think of counseling they may immediately imagine someone in the throes of a midlife crisis trying to get their life back on track.
-Or may envision a couple sitting down for couples counseling to attempt to save their relationship.
-However, if you are a parent or caregiver for a child who appears to be struggling with mental or emotional issues it may be time to become more familiar with the lesser known pediatric counseling as a potential source of treatment.
+Some may envision a couple sitting down for couples counseling to attempt to save their relationship.
+However, if you are a parent or caregiver for a child who appears to be struggling with mental or emotional issues it may be time to become more familiar with the lesser-known pediatric counseling as a potential source of treatment.

 Pediatric counselors are specially trained and licensed to work with children facing a variety of issues and help them cope with and overcome them so that they are able to achieve their full potential at home, at school and in relationships.
 After all, children aren't shielded from stress, anxiety and other issues that many adults need professional help with.
 Pediatric counselors work with children of all ages with different problems, such as difficulty coping with a past traumatic event, adjusting to divorced parents, feeling excluded or unwanted by peers, among others.